illinois-cs241/illinois-cs241.github.io/_pages/honors.md

 You should have some sort of visual presentation (Powerpoint, Google Slides, LaTeX beamer, etc.) to accompany your talk.
 Feel free to include screenshots of your project or pre-recorded demo videos.
 To avoid losing time to technical difficulties, live project demonstrations are not allowed; you must pre-record any demonstration you plan to give.

-To ensure everyone has adequate time to present, we will pre-load all presentations on the computer connected in 3403. **Please email your presentation to course staff by 5pm on the day you are presenting** so that we have adequate time to prepare this.
+**Please email your presentation to course staff by 5pm on the day you are presenting** so that we have adequate time to load presentations onto one machine to reduce the overhead of switching presenting groups.

 Remember that you do not have to have completed your project by the time you present.
 However, you should make sure you briefly cover any remaining work you plan to do.